horncologne/horncologne.github.io/_posts/blog/2015-08-01-explaining-decoupled-drupal-for-better-and-for-worse.markdown

 ---
 layout: post
-title: Explaining Decoupled Drupal for Better and for Worse.
+title: Explaining Decoupled Drupal for Better and for Worse
 modified:
 categories: blog
 excerpt: "Drupal 8 can function as the backend to lots of systems, but the more of Drupal you use, the better off you will be."